 A transfer to passive register does not cancel the right of study.
 Students can apply for study right reactivation.
 Starting from 1.8.2016 applications and updated PSP’s are registered to study information system.
 If you have not registered as present or absent, you are required to pay re-registration fee when re-registering.

-Bachelor's and Master's students return application form and a personal study plan (PSP) to your Faculty Study Affairs.
+Bachelor's and Master's students return application form and a personal study plan (PSP) to their Faculty Study Affairs.
 Faculty appointed PSP Advisors will assist students on how to make a study plan.
 If a student is not aware who their PSP Advisor is, the student should contact their Faculty Study Affairs.
 A personal study plan is made if it doesn’t exist, or updated if the student is unclear which courses they should take.

 Doctoral students attach an updated Doctoral training plan approved by the Chairman of the Follow-up Group and a Follow-up group evaluation report, filled in by the Chairman of the Follow-up Group.